A newly commissioned film by French-Argentinian artist Liv Schulman

 This exhibition and new commission is curated by Céline Kopp, director and curator of Triangle France, in dialogue with Iben Elmstrøm from SixtyEight Art Institute.
 Presented as the artist's first solo exhibition in Denmark, we see this exhibition as the first step in the many conversations that can be drawn from the rich thematics explored in Liv Schulman's work and as a direct form of independent cross-institutional and cross-regional collaboration/exhibition-making in Europe.

-Liv Schulman's (b.
-1985 in Argentina) work centers around the practice of writing.
+Liv Schulman's work centers around the practice of writing.
 Whether through fictions, films, theatrical performances or diaries.
 Language, often enacted by interchangeable bodies, seems to spin out of control to the point of blurring and blending stories, creating absurd connections, and giving light to a paranoid yet acerbic and parodic vision of the social world, based on the alienation of bodies, the devaluation of identities, and the complexities of desire for meaning.

 Liv Schulman has shown her work at several festivals devoted to video/performance in Brazil and Argentina, as well as at the Museum of Modern Art in Buenos Aires.
 Her work has been included in group exhibitions internationally, including recently at the Bienal Arte Joven, Buenos Aires (2017); Galerie, Noisy le Sec; Les Ateliers - Biennale de Rennes (2016), the Contemporary Art Museum of Rosario, Argentina; and Chisenhale, London (both 2012) among others.
 She is currently preparing a solo exhibition at Piedras Gallery in Buenos Aires, Argentina, as well as a solo exhibition at Zoo Gallery, Nantes, France.